liangguohuan/fzf-extends/README.md

 - [ag](https://github.com/ggreer/the_silver_searcher#linux) A code-searching tool similar to ack, but faster

 ## fo
 Open file with smart
   - Ctrl+O to open with `xdg-open` command,
   - Type any other key will open with the vi if filetype is text else open with xdg-open

 ## ff
-Fuzzy open with vim from anywhere if filetype is text else open with xdg-open ff word1 word2 ... (even part of a file name)
+Fuzzy open with vim from anywhere if filetype is text else open with xdg-open
+`ff word1 word2 ...` (even part of a file name)

 ## fd
 Fuzzy cd from anywhere
-fd word ... (even part of a dir name)
+`fd word ...` (even part of a dir name)

 ## fb
 Fuzzy cd from ~/.bookmarks
-fb word ... (even part of a dir name)
+`fb word ...` (even part of a dir name)

 ## fzf-gitlog-widget
-need git alias
+Need git alias
 ```
 log-timeline = log --date=short --format='%Cred%h %C(yellow)%ar %Creset- %s %Cgreen%ad %Cblue%an'
 ```